SuboptimalEng/orbital/README.md

 ## Features

 - Gallery view of videos and images
+- Filter media files by searching .mp4 or .png
 - Search files through all sub-directories with filename
 - Preview videos in gallery mode by hovering over them
 - Preview media files and traverse them with keybindings